clinical-genomics-uppsala/PrecMed1/docs/lab1.md

 $&'((&%$$$.$2/=-*#'.2'&&##$$#$#&&(&+-%'(%&#"###""$$%#)%,+)+&'(,&%*((%%&%$%'+),,+,,&%$')1+*$.&+6*+(*%(&'*(''&%*+,*)('%#$$$%,$&&'&)))12)*&/*,364$%$%))$'')#%%&%$#$%$$#('$(%$%$%%$$*$&$%)''%%$$&'&$)+2++,)&%
 ```

 ### Assignment 1
+!!! question
 	In `PATH` you will find an example of a fastq file generated with a NovaSeq sequencing machine: ``FILENAME.fq`

+	:question:
-1. Have a look at the quality scores, what do you think is happening here?
+	Have a look at the quality scores, what do you think is happening here?

+	:question:
-2. What Phred score value do the symbols you see correspond to?
+	What Phred score value do the symbols you see correspond to?
 Here is a link to an [ASCII table](https://en.wikipedia.org/wiki/ASCII#Printable_characters).
 We are counting from 33 in the decimal system.

 ## BAM
+Output from mapping is stored in .sam/.bam/.cram files.
+These files are tab-delimited and container a header, where header rows start with an @, and the alignment data, with one row per aligned sequence.

+### Assignment 2

+In your terminal look and compare the bam files in the directory.
+You can use samtools to explore bam files.
+Have a look at the [documentation](https://www.htslib.org/doc/samtools-view.html).
+We first want to explore the bam header, so find the command flag to include or show the header in your output.
+These files are big so make sure to pipe into `less`.

+!!! question

+	:question:
+	Notice that there are tags in the header.
+You can check what these mean in the [samtools manual](https://samtools.github.io/hts-specs/SAMv1.pdf) In the file HD892_df_C which programs have been used to create the bam file?

+### Assignment 3

+Open IGV and select reference hg19.
+Now load the files HD829_df_A, HD829_df_C and in IGV.
+You need to select both the .bam files and the .bai files.
+!!! question

+	:question:
+	Navigate to the gene ABL1.
+Look at the reference at the bottom to find where the exons are and where targeted regions might be sequenced.
+Zoom in closer and navigate to exonic sites.
+What is the difference between the different .bam files?
+See how the reads are mapped and also look at the coverage plots at the top of each .bam file.
+Which sample do you think is a sequenced with a Whole Genome, amplicon and capture strategy?

+	:question:
+	Navigate to position 133748283.
+We know that there is a variant here in the sample sequenced with an amplicon or capture method.
+You can get a read count and allele frequency  when clicking at the position in the coverage plot.
+What is the allele frequency and read depth at this position for the capture sequence data?
+What is about the amplicon sequence data?
+And what about the WGS sample?

+	:question:
+	Navigate to chr9:5070021.
+Which gene are we looking at?
+What variant do you observe at this position in the capture and amplicon sample.
+How long is the variant?
+What is the affected sequence?

+	Navigate to chr9:5073770.
+What type of variant do you find here?
+What is the read depth, and allele frequencies in the different .bam files?

+	:question:
+	Navigate to chr5:170837543.
+Which gene are we looking at?
+What variant do you observe at this position in the capture and amplicon sample.
+How long is the variant?
+What is the affected sequence?

+	:question:
+	Navigate to chr5:170846329-170847798.
+Look at the sample sequence with a capture method.
+Make sure to scroll all the way up so you can see the coverage plot.
+What is the read depth here?

+	??? info
+		You can click on a read and get more information about the read.
+If you right click on a read, you have the option of visualizing different features such as mate pairs, or mapping quality.

 ##  VCF